weiwen12/sarama/README.md

     go mod edit -replace github.com/Shopify/sarama=github.com/elastic/sarama@[commit hash]
     make notice

+(When backporting to 7.8 or earlier you will also need to run `mage vendor` and then rerun `make notice` in the backport branch.)

 You can then commit the results and submit a PR against the Beats repository, remembering to backport if appropriate.
 Pull requests MUST include the commit summary they target in their description, e.g.:

 "This PR updates Sarama to the current Elastic fork, targeting the commit: